How It Is Made

 Step 2: Skirting & Grading

-Each individual fleece is carefully inspected on a “skirting table,” where unusually dirty wool located on the belly or other areas is removed, and the Sheep’s wool and Alpaca Fiber is “classed or graded” according to the diameter (fineness) and length of the fibers.
-The wool and fiber is baled by grade for shipping.
+Each individual fleece is carefully inspected on a “skirting table,” where unusually dirty wool located on the belly or other areas is removed, and the sheep wool and alpaca Fiber is “classed or graded” according to the diameter (fineness) and length of the fibers.
+The merino wool and alpaca fiber are baled by grade for shipping.

 Step Three: Washing & Scouring